 Thanks to everyone who provided their feedback and questions for the new version 3 of the Froala Editor!
 Your comments always help us understand the things that we need to improve and correct in order to make our product better.
 I’m writing this blog post to clarify a few aspects of the new editor version and to share some of our future plans.

 We know that many of you can’t switch to version 3 right away.
-Thus, we are deprecating version 2 over the next few months, and we will still provide updates for it until December 2019.
+Thus, we are deprecating version 2 over the next few months, and we will still provide updates for it until the release of V2.9.7.
 The updates for version 2 will be bug fixes and we won’t be adding new features or enhancements to it.
 All the documentation for this version will remain available on the website and we’ll continue to publish further updates under the Github repo, branch v2.

 Froala Editor V2

 [version 3] Can I update?

 Version 3 for the Froala WYSIWYG HTML Editor is a free update to everyone who has their Software Updates Period active.
 This requires a different activation key so please be sure that you check your account for the new V3 key and use it instead of the old V2 key.
 You can also find a full migration guide inside our docs.

 At this moment, we have approximately 15 integrations with different frameworks.
 Most of them are already updated to version 3 and our plan is to have everything updated over the following month.
 We are currently paying high attention to the editor’s integrations and we’re doing our best to resolve any reported issues in the quickest time frame possible.
 Last Thursday, we got multiple reports about a problem in the React integration and in less than 24 hours, it had been updated and fixed.

 Besides the existing implementation, our team is working closely with the Ext JS dev team to provide an integration for Froala in Ext JS as soon as possible.
 This will be available in Ext JS 7.0.